ArdalanAhanchi/Sugar_Shield/README.md

-Sugar Shield is a machine learning software that aids medical sectors to detect if patients are Type1 or Type2 Diabetes.
-There are placeholders for each data input, automatically calculates the BMI of an individual, then all the information keyed in will use JSON to transmit data to a server hosted on Amazon Web Services.

-Team Members:
-Chelsea Ip
-Ardi
-Kayla
-Marcela
-Edmund

-Programming Languages: Python (Back-end), Javascript/HTML5+CSS (Front-end) Other Technologies: Bootstrap4, jQuery, JSON, Flask IDE : Atom
+Sugar shield is a web application that uses a machine learning algorithm to detect whether a patient is diagnosed with Type 1 or Type 2 diabetes.
+Attributes taken into consideration are: age, weight, height, blood pressure, insulin/glucose level, skin thickness, number of pregnancies and diabetes pedigree.

+Technologies include: Javascript, CSS+HTML5, JSON, jQuery, Bootstrap4, Python, Git&GitHub, and Flask.

+Team Members: Chelsea Ip, Ardalan Ahanchi, Edmund Chan, Kayla and Marcela Gomez.